 When you point these out to JWs they will quote Proverbs 4:18: “But the path of the righteous ones is like the bright light that is getting lighter and lighter until the day is firmly established.”
 They would say though their leadership made errors in the past, their paths are now shining brighter and they have received “new light” on their doctrines over the years.
 They quickly assume that they are the righteous ones the Bible speaks of!
 This is classic circular reasoning.

 God doesn’t take the issue of those who prophesy lies or mislead people lightly.
 He says:

 “Do not listen to what the prophets are prophesying unto you; they fill you with false hopes.
 They speak visions from their own minds, not from the mouth of the LORD” (Jer.
 23:16).
 When a religious group makes false predictions, they are proclaiming “false visions, divinations, idolatries and delusions of their own minds” and we are not listen to them (Jer.
 14:14).

-Based on their history, the truth of God is missing from the Watchtower Society.
+Based on their history and their statement here we can conclude that the truth of God is missing from the Watchtower Society.
 Some JWs will tell you that the Watchtower Society has never claimed to be a prophet of God.
 But this is a deliberate lie to cover an obvious fraud.

 The Watchtower organization claims to be under angelic direction in what it writes and says its predictions will be fulfilled, yet they weren’t fulfilled.
 Evidently they are false prophets.

-Of course, this is an apt self-description.
+What an apt self-description!
 That they admit giving false prophecies does not change God’s sentence hanging over them: “If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken…” (Deut.
 18:22).